DspreadOrg/qpos/docs/pre-transaction.md

 	}
 ```

-Note: The reason why the CommunicationMode is specified as UART_SERVICE in the above code.
-Serial ports, like cameras, belong to public resources and only have one.
-Multiple apps accessing the serial port simultaneously can lead to the issue of serial port occupation.
-This problem can be effectively solved by the serial port service(UART_SERVICE), which stipulates that only one app can access the serial port at the same time.

 ## Start Transaction

 Before initiating a transaction, you can set the card trade mode to set the card reading mode allowed by the device, by below method: